Docassemble Legal Motion Tutorial

 The diagram above shows how Google Drive, Github, the interview, and the template are all connected.

-1. The template is the final document you want to print or file in court.
+- The template is the final document you want to print or file in court.
 Edit the templates in Microsoft Word.
 Formatting goes here.

-2. Save your templates on Google Drive, and sync them to the Playground.
+- Save your templates on Google Drive, and sync them to the Playground.

-3. Your interview is used to “fill in the blanks” in the template.
+- Your interview is used to “fill in the blanks” in the template.
 Edit interviews in the Playground.

-4. As you complete each task to develop your interview, commit your work in progress to Github.
-You can also sync to Google Drive to make a local copy of your interview and template files.
+your work in progress to Github.
+You can also sync to Google Drive to make a local copy of your interview and template files. - Variables are placeholders that can be filled-in with questions during the interview and then referenced in the document template.

 Files included in the demo project